w3c/i18n-discuss/notes/chinese-client-server.md

   * Generally, the first encoded Chinese character is allowed, and the later encoded ones are normalised, like ctext.org.
   * Maybe do normalisation in the server side and prompt the user in the client side.
 3. Is PUA allowed?
 How is it handled?
-  * PUA is not allowed by common standards, regulations and industry standards, and most of them are processed by splitting characters or pinyin instead.
+  * PUA is not allowed by common standards, regulations, and industry standards.
+Most of these characters are processed by using splitting characters or pinyin instead.
   * For every Unicode release, the conversion to official code points should be checked in time, and relevant updates should be completed within 1-3 years.
 4. How to deal with Simplified and Traditional Chinese correspondence similar to telegraph codes?
   * Maybe process in the server side